giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Finalizers

-- Operator specific finalizers for custom objects shoud be named `OPERATOR_REPO.giantswarm.io/custom-object-cleanup`.
+- Operatorkit sets a finalizer for custom objects that are watched by the framework named `operatorkit.giantswarm.io/NAME`.
+- `NAME` is configured by the operator and should be the operator name.
 E.g.
-  `ingress-operator.giantswarm.io/custom-object-cleanup`.
+  `kvm-operator`.
+- If one operator implements multiple frameworks, then `NAME` should include the framework name.
+E.g `aws-operator-cluster` and `aws-operator-drainer`.

 ## Naming